xl26/xl26/README.md

 Hi There, I am Sarthak.

-A full stack web developer.
+A full-stack web and app developer.

-Working to be a UI/UX Developer.
+Working towards being a UI/UX Developer.